-Under the Safe Streets plan, the City will expand and enhance our use of effective traditional policing and prosecution models to reduce street crime, while also implementing innovative new criminal justice models.
+Under the Safe Streets plan, the City is committed to expanding and enhancing their use of effective traditional policing and prosecution models to reduce street crime, while also implementing innovative new criminal justice models.